DoSOCSv2/DoSOCSv2/README.md

 Dependencies
 ------------
 - Python 2.7.x
-- PostgreSQL 8.x or later version
+- PostgreSQL 8.x or later version (can be on a separate machine)
 - <a href="http://www.fossology.org/">FOSSology</a> 2.6.x or later version

 ### Python libraries